MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-0.md

 ### Windows 10 APIs

 Modern Windows 10 APIs are available not only to Universal Windows Platform (UWP) apps, but to WPF and WinForms apps too.
-In this section you will use local toast notifications as an example of a Windows 10 API you can introduce into your desktop app - these same principles apply to many more features such as Contact / People integration, Live Tiles, and more.
+In this section you will use local toast notifications as an example of a Windows 10 API you can introduce into your desktop app - these same principles apply to many features such as Contact / People integration, Live Tiles, and more.

 ## Prerequisites